History (HIST-GA)

 Typically offered occasionally

 Seminar setting in which students consider a variety of issues and topics relating to their fieldwork sites and internship venues.
 Topics include public policy, historic site interpretation, digital humanities, current archival and museological theory, and leadership in cultural institutions.
 Students complete a 120-hour internship/practicum at a cooperating archives or public history site, arranged through the program director.
+Introduction to Archives or Introduction to Public History are a prerequisite for this course.

 Grading: GSAS Graded